-My huge love is wordplay, and I have indulged it wholeheartedly in my proposed radio series Play on Words.
-The most meaningful episode is a fond tribute to the Golden Age of British Comedy, where the names of our great laughter-makers from that era are woven into the dialogue.
-The piece aims to recognise and remember those who gave us all so much pleasure in that rich period in our comic heritage.
+My huge love is wordplay, and I have indulged it in my recently published proposed radio series Play on Words.
+The most meaningful episode is a fond tribute to the Golden Age of British Comedy, where the names of our great laughter-makers are woven into the dialogue.
+A second comedy collection of sketches, shorts and monologues has also been published under the title Thirty Pieces of Pottiness.

 Since I embarked on this path, there have been happy and exciting times, none of which could have come about without the input of others or without the support and encouragement of friends.
 They all deserve thanks.
 It is a joy and a privilege to seek to entertain, whatever form that takes.

 Get In Touch

 I hope you have enjoyed looking around my website.
 If you would like to get in touch, please click the button below.